 Only the markets that have signed up for T2S are involved and considered in the T2S harmonisation activities.
 Monitoring of compliance with standards is carried out following a solid methodology.
 The status of T2S markets and harmonisation activities is assessed using a "traffic light approach".
 Red status signals the need for urgent action in order to achieve compliance by the relevant target date.
 More information is available in Annex 1 to the Fourth T2S Harmonisation Progress Report (Methodology).

-The AG publishes the T2S harmonisation progress report on an annual basis.
+The AG publishes regularly reports about the T2S harmonisation progress.

 The T2S project is designed to make cross-border settlement as efficient and safe as domestic settlement in the T2S markets (covering 24 CSDs at the moment).
 The Eurosystem has avoided the inclusion of national specificities into the system’s operational blueprint and kept T2S "lean", i.e. limited to core settlement processes and excluding national specificities.
 Participation in T2S will increase the incentives to remove specificities and reach wider harmonisation in order to be more competitive in the increasingly integrated EU financial market.